amzn/style-dictionary/docs/properties.md

 > Synonyms: design tokens, design variables, design constants, atoms

 Style properties are stored in a collection of JSON or JS module files.
-We usually keep them in a `properties` directory, but you can put them wherever you like, they just need to be referenced in the `source` attribute on your `config.json` file.
+We usually keep them in a `properties` directory, but you can put them wherever you like, they need to be referenced in the `source` attribute on your `config.json` file.

 A property is a collection of attributes that describe any fundamental/atomic visual style.
 Each attribute is a `key:value` pair.
 A property name and its value are considered a design token (or design variable/constant/atom).

 ![Terminology for different parts of a JSON property](assets/property-definitions.png)

 A property is transformed for use in different platforms, languages, and contexts.
-A simple example is a color.
+A simple example is color.
 A color can be represented in many ways, all of these are the same color: `#ffffff`, `rgb(255,255,255)`, `hsl(0,0,1)`.

-A property file organizes properties in a structured way for easy access.
+A property file organizes properties in a structured way for quick access.
 Property files are organized as a deep object with the leaf nodes being the style key:value pairs.

 ## Examples